elcolin/ft_irc/README.md

     const struct addrinfo *hints
     takes the address of an addrinfo structure with the parameters desired for our futur address list

+    struct addrinfo **res
+    our wanted address list!
+The function will return 0 on success, other on failure, make sure to handle it.
+What we get finally:

+     struct addrinfo *res;//to store our list
+     getaddrinfo(0, port, &hints, &res);
+Now that we have the informations we need, we can bind our socket!

+# bind